 I love the Indian culture, the sights, the sounds.
 It’s chaotic and colourful with so many sights, smells and sounds that it stimulates the senses of any adult, let alone a child!
 Now that I am travelling with a little on in tow, however, it is important to consider whether India is safe to travel with kids.

 Choosing a Location

-India is a vast country and there is a lot to choose from.
+India is a vast country and there are lots of places to see in India.
 From visiting the Taj Mahal, to walking the backstreets of Mumbai to cruising along the waters in Kerala, India offers a wide range of experiences.
 Whilst you can travel to any part of India with kids, some destinations to lend themselves better to family travel than others.
 If you’re looking for some home comforts and a resort-style holiday then Goa is probably your best bet.
 Food can be tricky with little ones and Goa offers the widest range of international cuisine in India so it is suitable for little one’s palettes.
 There are also hotels which offer children’s activities and kids clubs etc if that’s your thing.
 I also went on an excursion from Goa called the ‘Jungle Book’ which kids would love!

 Creating an Itinerary

 If you plan to travel around the country or to visit multiple areas during your trip then I would suggest that you take some time planning your itinerary.
 Booking transport or entrance tickets may not always be essential to get to where you are going, but I can assure you that if you arrive at the train station to find that all of the bunks are sold out for your 19 hour ride, you will most definitely be kicking yourself and your kids may well be too.